 Pucte (Mexican Ipe)

-Pucte (also known as Mexican Ipe, Caribbean Walnut or Bucida Buceras) is great for decking.
-Similar in color to Ipe (or you can use a Walnut Tint UV Oil to make it even darker).
+Pucte (also known as Mexican Ipe, Caribbean Walnut or Bucida Buceras) is great for decking and a great price.
+Pucte is similar in color to Ipe (and you can use a Walnut Tint UV Oil to make it even darker).

-Pucte wood is extremely hard, dense and very durable which makes it the perfect choice for your outdoor deck.
+Pucte wood is kiln dried and is extremely hard, dense and very durable which makes it the perfect choice for your outdoor deck.
 It is a great choice for both outdoor decks or interior applications and it will look beautiful years to come.
 It offers a resistance of 3,300 pounds per square inch, making it perfect for your next outdoor deck design.
-Pucte has a Janka Scale Hardness of 1,970 and is kiln dried.
+Pucte has a Janka Scale Hardness of 1,970.

 Pucte Deck - No UV Oil Applied Yet